 What to do about someone who repeatedly walks right through a Restraining Order?

-In my mind, once a bully willfully violates a Restraining Order the first time, you’re on notice that a paper of piece doesn’t mean squat to him or her.
+In my mind, once a bully willfully violates a Restraining Order the first time, you’re on notice that a piece of paper doesn’t mean squat to him or her.

 Nor does breaking the law.
 Of course, I could state the obvious which is that someone who physically assaults you in the first place doesn’t give a rat’s rear end about breaking the law, but I’m trying to Play Nice here.